-More than one-half of children, 56 per cent, were born to married parents in 2015.
+Fifty-five per cent of children were born to married parents in 2016.
 The number and share of children born to married couples have diminished in recent decades.
-In 1990, as many as three out of four children were born to married couples.
+In 1990, three out of four children were born to married couples.